DuncanWalter/create-reducer/README.md

 The core of `create-reducer` is a function called `createReducer()`. `createReducer()` takes three parameters: a name for the described state, an initial state, and an object with handlers describing all the behaviors of the desired reducer.
 Notice that the first parameter of each handler is the current state and that the remaining parameters correspond to the parameters of the associated action creator. `createReducer()` returns a pair containing both the reducer function and the associated action creators.

-Here's an example of declaring the reducer from the above example using `createReducer()` in `typescript`:
+Here's an example of declaring the same reducer from the above example using `createReducer()` in `typescript`:

 ```javascript
 import { createReducer } from '@dwalter/create-reducer'